Trade guide

 • Starting own pest control round

-• Specializing in niche services (bird control, timber treatment)
+• Specialising in niche services (bird control, timber treatment)

 • Contracting to larger companies during peak seasons